ddddwee1/PoseMono/README.md

 V1.2 (30-Jan-2021) Add converter to MMD motion file (VMD file)

 V1.3 (31-Jan-2021) Change the training strategy, modify the network structure, for better sensitivity to high-frequency motions. (now still slight jittering)

+V1.4 (2-Feb-2021) Finalize the 2D->3D network.
+Now the estimations are stable and can be applied to clear videos.
+(Will add more examples in the future version)